Mushfiqur6087/Survey-website/README.md

-# Survey Website - Trajectory Data Analysis
+# Trajectory Annotation Website - Trajectory Data Analysis

 A full-stack web application for analyzing pedestrian trajectory data with knot-finding capabilities.
 The system consists of a Spring Boot backend, Next.js frontend, and Python data processing scripts.